EvgeniyMukhamedjanov/liquid-ajax-cart/docs/reference/data-ajax-cart-section.md

 In the above example the `.my-cart__wrapper` container will be replaced with the new one after the Shopify cart is changed.

+If want to have an immutable HTML element within a `data-ajax-cart-section` container — apply the [data-ajax-cart-static-element](/reference/data-ajax-cart-static-element/) to it.

 ### Make multiple containers of a section updatable

 If you want multiple containers to be updatable — apply the `data-ajax-cart-section` to them.